 Fortunately, Indians are very forgiving toward foreigners who aren't always aware of the etiquette of Indian culture.
-However, to help you avoid embarrassing mistakes, here are eight things not to do in India.
+However, to help you avoid embarrassing mistakes, here are some things not to do in India.

 1. Don't Wear Tight or Revealing Clothing

 Indians adopt a very conservative standard of dress, particularly in rural areas.
-Western dress standards, including jeans on women, are becoming quite prevalent in cities.
+Western dress standards, including jeans on women, are now prevalent in major cities.

-However, to be decent, it's still necessary to keep your legs covered.
+However, to be decent, you should keep your legs covered.
 You'll rarely see a well-dressed Indian man wearing shorts, or an Indian woman wearing a skirt above the ankles (although the beaches of Goa and college students are common exceptions!).
 Sure, you can do it, and most likely no one will say anything.
 But first impressions count!
-You will get more respect by dressing appropriately.
+There's a common perception in India that foreign women are promiscuous, and wearing inappropriate clothing perpetuates this.
+You will get more respect by dressing conservatively.
 Covering your legs and shoulders (and even your head) is especially important when visiting temples in India.
 Also, avoid wearing strapless tops anywhere.
 If you do wear a spaghetti strap top, wear a shawl or scarf over it to be modest.

 2. Don't Wear Your Shoes Inside

 It's good manners to take your shoes off before entering someone's home, and it's a prerequisite before entering a temple or mosque.

 Indians will often wear shoes inside their homes, such as when going to the bathroom.
 However, these shoes are kept for domestic use and never worn outdoors.
 Shoes are sometimes also removed before entering a shop.
 If you see shoes at an entrance, it's a good idea to take yours off as well.